Indonesian president urges new cabinet to spend to support growth

-JAKARTA Indonesian President Joko Widodo on Wednesday urged ministers in his newly reshuffled cabinet to spend their budgets and called for a "massive" cut in red tape to revive slowing growth in Southeast Asia's largest economy.
+JAKARTA Aug 19 Indonesian President Joko Widodo on Wednesday urged ministers in his newly reshuffled cabinet to spend their budgets to revive slowing growth in Southeast Asia's largest economy.

-Many economists say growth this year will miss a government target of 5.0 percent to 5.2 percent, as several of Widodo's ambitious plans to improve infrastructure have been entangled in red tape.
+Many economists say growth this year will miss the government target of 5.0 percent to 5.2 percent, as many of Widodo's ambitious plans to improve infrastructure have been entangled in red tape.

-"The president considers it important that the government implement massive deregulation to ease licensing for businesses, investment and procurement of goods and services," presidential spokesman Teten Masduki said in a statement.

-Widodo had urged his cabinet to cut back on decrees, regulations, and other paperwork, he added.

 In the six months through June, Widodo's administration has only disbursed 10 percent of the funds earmarked for investment, while spending less than 40 percent of its budget.